-If students have maintained the required percent scores, received acceptable evaluation grades, and completed all program requirements, they will receive a certificate of completion.
-Appropriate credits will be transferred to our affiliated schools for 3+1 students as per affiliation agreements.
+Provided students have maintained the required percent scores, received acceptable evaluation grades, and have completed all requirements of the program, students will receive a certificate of completion.

 Credentialing Eligibility

 Upon successful completion of the St. Elizabeth School of Medical Laboratory Science, graduates are eligible to sit for a certifying examination.
 The most widely recognized examination is through the American Society for Clinical Pathology Board of Certification.
 The certification is in medical laboratory science with the credential MLS (ASCP)^{CM}.
 Graduates who become certified must maintain their certification through continuing education activities.